Start with the item type

 A short checklist for catching the obvious problems early.

-Short answers for the questions that usually come up once you have been clicking around for a bit.
+Short answers for questions that come up once you have been clicking around for a bit.

 A more detailed version of the habits that save time later.

-A short read about two categories where small details matter more than people expect.
+A short read about two categories where small details matter more than they first seem to.

 Common questions

-Because once someone knows they want shoes, bags, or hoodies, that section is usually more useful than a giant master list.
+Because once you know you want shoes, bags, or hoodies, that section works better than a giant mixed page.

 Compare photos, read the measurements, watch for dead or recycled links, and be cautious with anything that looks dramatically cheaper than the rest of the category.